 As the nephelometer cell gets dirty, the wall signal will slowly increase with each calibration.
 A 5% change in wall signal is considered a good indication of when to clean the cell.
 It is a good to record the wall signal when it is first put into the field (or after cell cleaning) and then monitor the wall signal with each calibration.
 When the wall signal increases 5% above the initial value, it may be time to give the cell a clean.
-If this is part of the six monthly maintenance, the cell does not need to be removed.
-If it is part of the 12 month maintenance, then follow the procedure in section 6.3.9 where the optical chamber is removed.
+If this is part of the 6 monthly maintenance, the cell does not need to be removed.